cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 {: title="Control Operator for Text Conversion of Integers"}

-This allows the modeling of text strings that carry numeric information, such as in the uint64/int64 formats of YANG-JSON
+This allows the modeling of text strings that carry numeric information in decimal form, such as in the uint64/int64 formats of YANG-JSON {{?RFC7951}}.
-{{?RFC7951}}.

 ~~~ cddl
 yang-json-sid = text .decimal (0..9223372036854775807)
 ~~~
 {: sourcecode-name="example2.cddl"}

-Again, the specification is opinionated by only providing numbers without leading zeros, i.e., the decimal numbers match the regular expression "0|-?[1-9][0-9]*" (of course, further restricted by the control type).
-Future specifications can provide octal, hexadecimal, or binary conversions.
+Again, the specification is opinionated by only providing integer numbers without leading zeros, i.e., the decimal numbers match the regular expression `0|-?[1-9][0-9]*` (of course, further restricted by the control type).
+See the next section for more flexibility, and for octal, hexadecimal, or binary conversions.

 Printf-style Formatting